prebid/prebid.github.io/dev-docs/modules/userId.md

 Quantcast’s privacy policies for the services rendered can be found at https://www.quantcast.com/privacy/

+Publishers deploying the module are responsible for ensuring legally required notices and choices for users.

 The Quantcast ID module will only perform any action and return an ID in situations where:
 1. the publisher has not set a ‘coppa'  flag on the prebid configuration on their site (see https://dev.prebid.org/dev-docs/publisher-api-reference/setconfig#setConfig-coppa)
 2. there is not a IAB us-privacy string indicating the digital property has provided user notice and the user has made a choice to opt out of sale